Dance School Safeguarding Working Group

 Project mission

-Created by like-minded academics and professionals in the dance school and safeguarding sectors, the group has the following mission:
+Created by like-minded professionals and academics in the dance school and safeguarding sectors, the group has the following mission:

 To help protect children and vulnerable adults who attend dance teaching in out-of-school settings (“the sector”) in the UK by supporting and facilitating the implementation of high standards of safeguarding.